Prostate Cancer

 • Stage IVA: Cancer cells have spread to the regional lymph nodes

-• Stage IVB: Cancer cells have spread to distant lymph nodes, other parts of the body or to the bones.
+• Stage IVB: Cancer cells have spread to distant lymph nodes, bones, or other parts of the body.

 • Recurrent